omerkhan/journal/src/content/posts/the-wisdom-in-imperfection.md

 ---
 The modern world tells us everything should be perfectly put together.
 If something looks imperfect, we assume there's something wrong with it.

-Wabi Sabi has a different lens.
-It’s being okay with things that aren’t perfect.
-Things that are still in progress.
-Things that don’t need to be fixed or improved.
+Wabi Sabi is a quiet reminder that things don’t have to be perfect to have value.
+Things can be incomplete, a little uneven, still in progress, and still be enough.

-Not everything has to be optimized.
+Not everything needs fixing or upgrading.
 Some things are fine just the way they are.